 * Cantigny Park, 1S151 Winfield Road, Wheaton.
 630-668-5161.
 There is no admission charge to walk the grounds or tour the museums at Cantigny.
 But there is a parking fee that depends on what days you visit – it is $5 on weekdays, $10 on weekends.
 Note that Cantigny is closed in January and has limited hours in February.

 * Air Classics Museum of Aviation, 44W546 US Route 30, Sugar Grove.
 630-466-0888.
 It is only open for general admission on Saturdays and Sundays from 10 a.m. to 3 p.m.
-It does not have any free days, kids under 6 are free when accommodated by their parent.
+It does not have any free days, kids under 5 are free when accommodated by their parent.
 Adults are $8 and children 6 and older are $5.
 In past years, this museum has closed in the winter.
-That doesn’t appear to be the case in 2016, but wise to call ahead first: 630-466-0888.
+Wise to call ahead first: 630-466-0888.

 * Spring Valley Nature Center and Heritage Farm, 1111 E. Schaumburg Road, Schaumburg.
 847-985-2100.
 Admission is free at this spot, which features 135 acres of fields, forests, marshes and streams, as well as more than three miles of handicapped-accessible hiking trails, a nature center and an 1880s living history farm.
+It recently added the Bison’s Bluff natural play area.
 The site is open daily, but hours vary depending on the season, and Heritage Farm is closed from Dec.
 1 to March 1.
 Check the website for exact details.

 * Fischer Farm, 16W680 Grand Avenue, Bensenville.
 630-834-3152.
 Fischer Farm is believed to be one of the oldest remaining homesteads in DuPage County.
 The five acres of land at Fischer Farm is a Bensenville Park District park.
 The park district, in partnership with the DuPage County Forest Preserve, has been working to restore the property and land.
 It is open on Wednesdays and Fridays from 9 a.m. to 3 p.m., Saturdays from 9 a.m. to 1 p.m. and Thursdays from 2 p.m. to 7 p.m.
 Admission is free, although donations are accepted.
 Learn more on the website and Facebook page.